Dating to find yourself

 Lena.
 28 years old.
 Journalist.

 “I felt lonely when I moved to a new country, so I decided to make friends using a dating app.
 I was talking with both boys and girls.
 I had no goal of starting a relationship.
 I met new people, got to know them, and had a good time.
-But, over time, I began to notice that I found the girls I spent time with attractive in a way I hadn’t noticed before - I was drawn to them, and I wanted to touch, kiss, and care for them.
+But, over time, I began to notice that I found the girls I spent time with attractive in a way I hadn’t noticed before — I was drawn to them, and I wanted to touch, kiss, and care for them.
 I wasn't afraid, rather, I was intrigued.
 This had never happened to me before, but then again, I hadn’t dated much prior.
 So, I started putting it to the test.
-In my bio, I mentioned that I was bi-curious.
+In my dating profile, I mentioned that I was bi-curious.
 And that's how it started.
 Since then, I've met amazing women who have showed me the world of lesbian sex and relationships.
 As a result, I became comfortable with myself as a bisexual woman.
 If I hadn’t stepped outside my comfort zone, I never would have discovered all the ways that I can connect with people."

 “I’ve realized that I want freedom.”